kframework/c-semantics/cil-semantics/README.md

 wants to expand all the preprocessor directives (i.e., `#include`), CIL source seems to necessarily include implementation details of the particular standard library whose headers are being included.
-We can't, for example, run all the GCC torture tests through CIL and then test the results against both `gcc` and `kcil` because when we generate the CIL we need to choose which headers we use for the standard library -- either the GNU C library or our own library headers -- and they're incompatible.
+We can't, for example, run all the GCC torture tests through `cilly` and then test the results against both `gcc` and `kcil` because when we generate the CIL we need to choose which headers we use for the standard library -- either the GNU C library or our own library headers -- and they're incompatible.
 I suppose in the future it might make sense to just support the GNU C library.

 2. It prepends `#pragma KCIL_TU "filename"` to the source file.
 During the "link" phase, we flatten all source files into a single file, so this allows us to tell one translation unit from another.

-3. Removes a few `gcc`isms that might be present (currently just the `__attribute__` syntax.
+3. Removes a few `gcc`isms that might be present (currently just the `__attribute__` syntax).

 ### How to use and test the CIL semantics: